mpavezb/dotfiles/README.md

 ## Git Repository

-- Commit messages should start with the application name. e.g., `[emacs]: Add Foo.`.
+- Commit messages should start with the module name. e.g., `[emacs]: Add Foo.`.